sikumy/ohmyzsh-theme/README.md

 # Oh My Pentest Report Zsh Theme

 `ohmy-pentest-report.zsh-theme` is a customizable Oh My Zsh theme specifically designed for pentesters, offering a clean and efficient prompt to streamline daily tasks during audits and penetration testing.
 The theme includes real-time display of the date, time, IP address, current directory, and the result of the last executed command.
 The inclusion of date and time is particularly useful for reporting, allowing pentesters to clearly track when tests were executed, making it easier to document results.
-Additionally, the theme provides flexibility for manual or automatic IP configuration, custom symbols, and other features tailored to enhance a pentester's workflow.
+Additionally, the theme provides flexibility for manual or automatic IP configuration, custom symbols, custom command history logging, and other features tailored to enhance a pentester's workflow.

 ## Features